miroesli/miroesli/README.md

 - :school: Student at the [University of Victoria](https://www.uvic.ca/) with a focus in Computational Intelligence
 - :computer: Currently learning [Rust](https://www.rust-lang.org/) and [Julia](https://julialang.org/) on the side
-- :notebook: Always on the lookout to learn new things and explore new passion projects
+- :telescope: Always on the lookout to learn new things and explore new passion projects

 ## :link: Contact